Swatragh

 The village has three churches: one Roman Catholic, one Church of Ireland, and one Presbyterian.
 The Catholic and Church of Ireland churches are listed buildings.
 St John's is the local primary school.

 Swatragh's name in Irish, an Suaitreach, is derived from a shortened form of Baile an tSuaitrigh meaning "townland of the billeted soldier".

+Tamnyrankin and Knockoneill Court Tombs

+Just north of Swatragh is the neolithic era single Court cairn Tamnyrankin.
+Excavations in the 1940s showed a range of pottery, hollow scrapers and a leaf shaped arrowhead.
+Nearby is another single court cairn (Knockoneill).
+This site is 24 feet across with a gallery of 14 feet by 7 feet.
+Items found at this site include: ornamental bowls/pots and cremated remains.

 Sport

 Swatragh is home to Michael Davitt Gaelic Athletic Club.
 Several of the club's Gaelic football players have represented Derry GAA.

 There is also a boxing club located within the village.